 Coral Discoverer chases the Sydney to Hobart Yacht Race.

 In celebrating 35 years of pioneering history, we are digging up the archives!
 Below are some expedition log excerpts from expedition team members throughout the years.
 Read more stories from our past here > “A Pioneering Cruise Line“.

 Immediately after a light breakfast, it was time to visit Montgomery Reef.
-On the Explorer Tim provided some dimensions of the reef (over 400 km2) and how and when the reef is exposed by tidal movements.
-I added comments on the reef structure, mentioned past Aboriginal use of the reef, the construction of the reef on top of mesa and how the Aboriginal ‘tide riders’, particularly from the Yawijibaya clan had used the currents to bring their rafts out to the reef islands and to their home base on High Cliffy Island.
+On the Xplorer Tim provided the dimensions of the reef (over 400 km2), and how and when the reef is exposed by tidal movements.
+I added comments on the reef structure, its traditional Aboriginal use, its construction on top of mesa, and how the Aboriginal ‘tide riders’, of the Yawijibaya clan had used the currents to bring their rafts out to the reef islands and to their home base on High Cliffy Island.

 — Sandy Scott, Guest Lecturer

 During the morning we travelled to Nathan reef, starting water activities at 0800.
-Whilst here, we did two tours on the Glass Bottom Boat, two snorkel tours and conducted a touch tank for guests to experience marine life up on the back deck.
+Whilst here, we did two tours on the Glass Bottom Boat, two snorkel tours and offered a touch tank for guests to experience marine life up on the back deck.
 Guests seemed to really enjoy their morning.
-We packed up and while underway, guests settled in for lunch and then I gave a presentation on the ecology of the Great Barrier Reef.
+We packed up and while underway, guests settled in for lunch before I gave a presentation on the ecology of the Great Barrier Reef.
 We arrived at Dunk Island at 1500 and went for a walk through the rainforest and along the beach.
-After the walk, we ferried guests over to Mound Island for afternoon tea, which was enjoyed by all.
-Upon arrival back to the vessel, we had pre-dinner drinks upstairs where I briefed the guests on following day’s activities.
-After dinner, we played a documentary for our guests in the lounge.
+Afterwards, we ferried guests over to Mound Island for afternoon tea which was enjoyed by all.
+Upon arrival back to the vessel, we had pre-dinner drinks upstairs where I briefed the guests on the following day’s activities.
+After dinner, we screened a documentary for our guests in the lounge.

 — Bec Finlayson, Trip Director / Marine Biologist